 Rinan Station Introduction

-Rihnan Station is located on the north bank of the Dajia River and was opened in 1922.
-It is one of the few historic stations in Taiwan.
-The name "Rihnan" comes from the Han Chinese translation of the name of the indigenous people who originally lived in this area.
-Rihnan Station is one of the five remaining wooden stations along the coastal line, which features a similar architectural style to that of Tanwen, Dasha, and Xinpu stations (with a Western-style hipped roof).
-Rihnan Station is situated in the Dajia District of Taichung City, north of the Dajia River, and is a railway station on the Taiwan Railways Administration's Coastal Line.
-The station is designed in a style resembling a mix of British and German architecture, featuring elegant structures, wooden window frames, and columns that reflect the international standards of the time.
-It also has walls made from a mixture of soil, rice husks, and lime.
-The station has remained quite well-preserved, serving as a standard wooden station on the coastal line.
-Due to the low number of passengers, with only a few dozen using the station daily—mostly short-haul travelers to Dajia—Taiwan Railways has reclassified Rihnan Station as a Class C simple station; however, many train enthusiasts still visit daily.
-Rihnan Station was built in the 11th year of the Republic of China and is a standard wooden station on the Coastal Line.
-Its most distinctive feature is the "cow eye window," which is located high on the side of the station and resembles a cow's eye.
-From the platform, one can see the prominent cow eye window set securely above, surrounded by lush greenery that thrives around the station.
-Despite the heat of summer and the intensity of the sun, visitors can enjoy the cool shade provided by the surrounding vegetation.
+Rihnan Station is located on the north bank of the Daan River and was opened in 1922, making it one of the few designated historic railway stations in Taiwan.
+The name "Rihnan" is derived from the Chinese translation of the name of the local indigenous community.
+It is one of the five remaining wooden stations along the coastal line, sharing a similar architectural style with Tanwen, Dashan, and Xinpu stations (which feature a Western-style hipped roof construction).
+Rihnan Station is situated in Dajia District, Taichung City, and serves as a railway station on the Taiwan Railways Administration's coastal line.
+The station is designed in a Japanese architectural style, largely a mix of British and German influences.
+In addition to its elegant structure, notable features include wooden window frames and columns that reflect the synchronization with international standards at the time, along with walls made from a mixture of soil, rice husks, and lime.
+The station has been well preserved and remains a standard wooden station along the coastal line.
+Although it is a simple station, its valuable wooden construction and historical significance have made it a secret haven for railway enthusiasts.
+Rihnan Station was built in the 11th year of the Republic of China (1922) and is characterized by its distinctive "bull's-eye window," located high on the side, resembling a cow's eye.
+From the platform, this prominent window can be seen firmly set high up, surrounded by lush greenery, providing a refreshing shade even in the hottest summer days.